 This is where you can now build a website.

-pico to edit files
+nano to edit files

 Every website needs files.
 To make files, you use an editor.
 A good editor for beginners is

-pico, which behaves a lot like the popular mail client
+nano, which behaves a lot like the popular mail client

 pine.
 There are many other editors, and the most l33t picks are usually